The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the general grant No. 11903083 of the National Natural Science Foundation of China (NSFC) and the grant No. 2017YFA0402702 of the National Key R\&D Program of China.
-We acknowledge the support from the NSFC general Grants NOs.
-12173090, U2031202, 11873093, 11873094.
+We would like to thank the anonymous referees for their in-depth reviews, which helped us in improving the manuscript.
+This work is supported by the general grant Nos.
+U2031202 and 11903083 of the National Natural Science Foundation of China.
 We are grateful to all the members of the MWISP project, for their long-term support.
 MWISP is sponsored by the National Key R\&D Program of China with grant No. 2017YFA0402700 and the CAS Key Research Program of Frontier Sciences with grant No. QYZDJ-SSW-SLH047.
 This paper uses observations made at the South African Astronomical Observatory (SAAO).
 We thank the SAAO support astronomers and previous observer of the IRSF telescope for their technical support during the observation nights at Sutherland, South Africa, and the SAAO staff members for taking care of our lives at the SAAO.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
-This research has made use of NASA’s Astrophysics Data System.
+This work has made use of 353 GHz dust polarisation data, based on observations obtained with Planck (http://www.esa.int/Planck), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
+This work has made use of NASA’s Astrophysics Data System.
 This research is based on data products from observations made with ESO Telescopes at the La Silla or Paranal Observatories under ESO programme ID 179.B-2002, and has made use of the services of the ESO Science Archive Facility.